 Banks offer numerous “free” services like savings accounts and free checking.
 In fact, sometimes they pay you for leaving money in the bank, and you can even boost your earnings by using certificates of deposit (CD) and money market accounts.
 Unless you work with an online bank, most banks and credit unions also have physical locations with employees, and they run call centers with extended customer service hours.

 How do they pay for all of that?
 Banks earn revenue from investments (or borrowing and lending), account fees, and additional financial services.
-Whenever you give money to a financial institution, it’s essential to understand that firm’s business model and exactly how much you pay.
+Whenever you give money to a financial institution, it’s essential to understand a firm’s business model and exactly how much you pay.
 But it’s not always clear how banks get paid.
 There are several ways for banks to earn revenue, including investing your money and charging fees to customers.

 - Pay Less, Earn More: Banks pay interest at relatively low rates to depositors who keep money in savings accounts, CDs, and money market accounts.
 They usually pay nothing at all on balances in checking accounts.
 At the same time, the bank charges relatively high-interest rates to customers who borrow (using home loans, auto loans, student loans, business loans, and other types of loans).
 The difference between the low rate that banks payout and the high rate that they earn is known as the spread or the bank’s margin.

 For example, a bank pays 1 percent annual percentage rate (APY) on cash in savings accounts.
 Customers who get auto loans pay at least 4 percent (or more, depending on their credit scores and other characteristics of the loan).
 That means the bank earns at least 3% on those funds — possibly much more than that.
 Especially with credit cards, which might feature annual percentage rates (APR) around 20 percent.